Zhu algebras of superconformal vertex algebras: Introduction

 \subsection{Main result 1: Zhu algebras of superconformal vertex algebras}

-Superconformal algebras are supersymmetric enlargements of the Virasoro algebra, and play a fundamental role in the study of two-dimensional superconformal field theory \cite{A+a,A+b,KL}.
-Since the discovery in \cite[\S8]{KW}, it has been known that each of the above vertex algebras is isomorphic to an affine $W$-algebra, when necessary, tensored with free fields.
-Together with \cite[Theorem 5.10]{DK}, these results imply that their Zhu algebras provide concrete examples of finite $W$-algebras \cite{P,DK}.
+Superconformal algebras are supersymmetric enlargements of the Virasoro algebra and play a fundamental role in the study of two-dimensional superconformal field theory.
+Since the works of \cite{KRW, KW}, it has been known that each of these superconformal algebras is isomorphic to an affine $W$-algebra (possibly after tensoring with free fields).
+Together with \cite[Theorem 5.10]{DK}, this implies that their Zhu algebras provide concrete examples of finite $W$-algebras \cite{P, DK}.

-In this paper, we focus on the Zhu algebras associated to superconformal vertex algebras of the following types: